yamin-shihab/study-notes/grade-8/social.md

 + Worldviews are both of these and more.
 They ask the following questions:
     + How do geographical factors such as climate and location affect people?
     + In what terms does a society view time?
     + What roles are available to individuals in a society?
-Who holds power and how is it maintained?
+Who holds power, and how is it maintained?
 Are certain benefits available to some people but not others?
     + How do people in a society act toward each other and to other societies?
     + What beliefs do people hold about life, death, and their environment?
     + Who controls resources?
 What should be produced?
 How will it be produced?
 Who gets it?
 How is it distributed and protected?